AverageHelper/TextRenderer/README.md

 # TextRenderer

-A modular utility to render text onto a bitmap image.
+A modular utility for rendering text as a bitmap image.

 ## Dependencies